hasameli/foghorn/README.md

 Your OS may have specific packages required to install some of these - for example, CentOS 7 demands python-devel

 ### Installation
-Foghorn requires that `twisted`, `python-dateutil`, and `requests` be installed prior to use.
+Foghorn requires that `twisted`, `python-dateutil`, `netifaces`, and `requests` be installed prior to use.
 Run:

 ```
-pip install twisted python-dateutil requests
+pip install twisted python-dateutil requests netifaces
 ```

 Foghorn can then be installed via PIP directly from this GitHub repository.
 To install first, then edit the configuration settings later, run: